ndreey/ghost-magnet/README.md

 # GHOST-MAGNET
 ## Excuse the mess
 Untill the completion of the project the repository will be messy with undocumented files and folders.
 A thorough clean up of files and structures will be commenced towards the end of the project.
+However, the `Issues` page can be seen as a journal, to learn more about the thought process for each decision.